surilindur/comunica-components/packages/actor-rdf-metadata-extract-void-count/README.md

 This actor adds the following entries to the metadata object.

-* `cardinality`: Value of `http://rdfs.org/ns/void#triples` for the property partition of the currently executing triple pattern, represented as `{ type: 'estimate', value: number }`.
+* `predicates`: Nested map of dataset predicate counts, taken from the VoID description property partition `http://rdfs.org/ns/void#triples` values.

 ## Configure